 Members of the Friends of the Elephant Seal organization are daily on site ready to answer questions.
 They can discuss at length several topics such as elephant seals’ behavior or the area’s geology.

 The rookery is located 5 miles north of Hearst Castle and the pier.
 There are multiple signs pointing to the parking lot.
 This is one of my top recommendations for the area!

 Tour the Piedras Blancas Lighthouse

-This lighthouse is famous for one thing: part of the upper floors and the Fresnel lens are missing.
+This lighthouse is famous for one thing: part of the upper floors and the Fresnel lens is missing.
 The structure suffered years of earthquake damage.
 In 1948, the upper part was removed to avoid a total collapse.

 This peculiar lighthouse, without a light, has given place to all sorts of legends (ghosts, curses, monsters, etc.).
 You can ask locals about the most popular stories.

-Access to the site is by guided tours, available every Tuesday, Thursday, and Saturday year round.
+Access to the site is by guided tours, available every Tuesday, Thursday, and Saturday year-round.
 During high season, tours are offered Mondays through Saturdays.
 The fee is $10 for adults; $5 for ages 6 to 17; and free for ages 5 and under.
 The tour lasts two hours and includes the historic lighthouse and support buildings, wildlife viewing, and spectacular scenery along an easy half-mile interpretive trail.
 Tours do not take place on Federal holidays.